JakubOchnik/cuda-mandelbrot/README.md

 | 1024       | 107.720 | 274.259 |
 | 2048       | 212.058 | 538.790 |

-*The GPU seems to heavily outperform CPU for every number of iterations*
+*The GPU seems to heavily outperform CPU for any number of iterations*

 ## More to come!